Comparative Data —

 Answer: a.
 Central Government Department (specify)

-Comments: The Ministry of Interior through the Central Electoral Service and the Civil Registry and Migration Department.
+Comments: The Ministry of Interior through the Electoral Section and the Civil Registry and Migration Department.
 "Voter registration is maintained by the Civil Registry and Migration Department of the MoI."

 (Found a mistake?
 Please let us know.)